Duke of Ed events

 When a participant’s Gold Award has been achieved they are invited to attend a Gold Award ceremony at Government House.
-Hosted by the Office of Sport, ceremonies are usually held several times a year with the Vice Regal Patron of The Duke of Edinburgh’s International Award Australia, His Excellency, who presents the award to recipients.
+Hosted by the Office of Sport, ceremonies are usually held several times a year with the Vice Regal Patron of The Duke of Edinburgh’s International Award Australia, Her Excellency, who presents the award to recipients.

 Award Leader training

-Consists of a refresher of the level one and a range of other modules including the various sections of the award and activities, insurance, child protection requirements, administration of the award, Online Record Book (ORB), marketing and promotion and the Adventurous Journey format.
+Consists of a refresher of the level one and a range of other modules including the various sections of the Award and activities, insurance, child protection requirements, administration of the award, Online Record Book (ORB), marketing and promotion and the Adventurous Journey format.

 Networking events provide a valuable opportunity to meet with like-minded Award Leaders to discuss and share experiences and identify opportunities to collaborate and build networks.

-Complete your Residential Project at one of our 11 Sport and Recreation Centres that offer a one to five-day program for school children during the school holidays.
+Complete your Gold Residential Project at one of our 10 Sport and Recreation Centres that offer a one to five-day program for school children during the school holidays.
 Volunteering for our holiday programs such as Adventurer, Make a Splash, or specialised programs like Craft Kids, Cooking for Kids or Hooked, Line and Sinker contribute towards personal development and relationship building skills as well as goal-setting and conquering challenges.